-Pupils at Hanham Abbots school launched Abbotonians football club as juniors in 1947 and they enjoyed many league and cup successes in the early years, including Kennedy Cup wins in 1961, 1966 and 1972.
-The club also won the GFA Intermediate Cup in 1962 and 1969, the 1968 GFA Minor Cup.
+Pupils at Hanham Abbots school launched Abbotonians football club as juniors in 1947 and they enjoyed many league and cup successes in the early years, including Cup wins in 1961, 1966 and 1972.
+The club also won the GFA Intermediate Cup in 1962 and 1969 and the 1968 GFA Minor Cup.
 It also became the Bristol Churches League Under 16 league winners in 1959 and 1961 and Under 18 league winners in 1960.
-Mike Millard took this junior side into adult football, his son Steve then becoming manager as the club based itself at Shellards Road, Longwell Green.

-Whilst playing at Longwell Green, Abbots were guided by long serving and now sadly passed away secretary George Threader, manager Jeff Evans and chairman Bill Holloway, whose son Ian enjoyed tremendous professional success as a player with Bristol Rovers, Wimbledon, QPR and now manager of Crystal Palace in the English Barclays Premier League.
+Whilst playing at Longwell Green, Abbots were guided by long serving and now sadly passed away secretary George Threader, manager Jeff Evans and chairman Bill Holloway, whose son Ian has enjoyed tremendous professional success as a player with Bristol Rovers, Wimbledon and QPR and is now a successful football league manager.

 The two clubs merged in 1998, playing in the Somerset Senior League.
-Alan Bush was appointed chairman of the newly merged club based at Oldland's Castle Road ground and still has a major input in the club despite now living in Malta.
-Oldland Abbotonians won the Somerset Senior League Division One in 2004/05, were Premier Division runners up in 2005/06 and promotion to the Toolstation League in 2006/07.
+The late Alan Bush was appointed chairman of the newly merged club.
+Oldland Abbotonians won the Somerset Senior League Division One in 2004/05, were Premier Division runners up in 2005/06 and eventually promoted to the Toolstation League in 2006/07.
 Derek Jones has remained with the club ever since and is now Chairman.

 Oldland has often been described as a nursery for Bristol Rovers with Vic Lambden, Peter Sampson, Brian Bush and Mike Tippets all playing for the club before turning professional at Eastville.
-Former Rovers favourite Bobby Jones was one of many successful Oldland managers, a list which includes Roger Sealey, Stuart Nethercott, Spencer Thomas and David Hillier.
+Former Rovers favourite Bobby Jones was one of many successful Oldland managers, a list which includes David Hillier.